Aliases for TET1 Gene

 GeneCards Summary for TET1 Gene

 TET1 (Tet Methylcytosine Dioxygenase 1) is a Protein Coding gene.
-Diseases associated with TET1 include Miles-Carpenter Syndrome and Alzheimer Disease 5.
-Among its related pathways are Gene Expression and Mesodermal Commitment Pathway.
+Diseases associated with TET1 include Miles-Carpenter Syndrome and Rett Syndrome.
+Among its related pathways are Mesodermal Commitment Pathway and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and methylcytosine dioxygenase activity.
 An important paralog of this gene is TET2.

 UniProtKB/Swiss-Prot Summary for TET1 Gene